Life insurance

 Return of premium (ROP) term life insurance also offers coverage for a particular term, but if you’re still alive at the end, you can get back the premium payments you paid into the policy.
 For some people, an ROP life insurance policy can offer the best of both worlds: If you pass away, your beneficiaries get a death benefit for better financial security, and if you don’t, you get your money back.

 ROP life insurance policies can exist as stand-alone policy.
-The ROP aspect can also be added as a rider to a traditional term life policy.
-An ROP policy may offer a cash value component you can borrow from, meaning you can borrow against the premiums you’ve already paid into the policy.
+The ROP aspect can also be added with an additional charge as a rider to a traditional term life policy.

 Are ROP Life Insurance Policies Legit?